ajsnow/Shear/README.md

 ---

-Of course, it's also possible to handle these types of operations at a high level of abstraction.
+Of course, it's also possible to handle these types of operations at a higher level of abstraction.

-As one might expect, `.map()` maps a transform upon each element of an array and produces an array of the same shape as output. `.reduce()` and `.scan()` reduce and scan the last dimension (the columns) of an array, while `.reduceFirst()` and `.scanFirst()` have similar effects over the first dimension.
-Finally, `.vectorMap` maps a transform against either each set of either row vectors or highest-order vectors in the array, which is quite useful for implementing other higher-order functions.
+As one might expect, `.map()` maps a transform upon each element of a tensor and produces a tensor of the same shape as output. `.reduce()` and `.scan()` reduce and scan the last dimension (the columns) of a tensor, while `.reduceFirst()` and `.scanFirst()` have similar effects over the first dimension.
+Finally, `.vectorMap` maps a transform against either each set of either row vectors or highest-order vectors in the tensor, which is quite useful for implementing other higher-order functions.

-One also has the ability to `.flip()` (along the first axis) `.reverse()` (along the last), `.transpose()` and `.enclose()` — which transforms an array of elements into an array of arrays of elements where the specified axes determines the shape of the resulting inner arrays.
+One also has the ability to `.flip()` (along the first axis) `.reverse()` (along the last), `.transpose()` and `.enclose()` — which transforms a tensor of elements into an tensor of tensors of elements where the specified axes determines the shape of the resulting inner tensors.

-### Between arrays
+### Between tensors

-`zip` takes two arrays and returns a lazily computed array of matched element pairs.
+`zip` takes two tensors and returns a lazily computed tensor of matched element pairs.
 (Which you can then `.map()` etc. to your heart's desire.)

-`outer()` computes the outer product of two arrays for a given transform (which is all combinations of one set of elements with the other).
+`outer()` computes the outer product of two tensors for a given transform (which is all combinations of one set of elements with the other).

-`inner()` computes the generalized inner product of two arrays (like the dot-product).
+`inner()` computes the generalized inner product of two tensors (like the dot-product).

-In addition, most of the expected math operators are overloaded to provide element-wise or matrix (or vector or generalized-matrix) functions for numeric arrays.
+In addition, most of the expected math operators are overloaded to provide element-wise or matrix (or vector or generalized-matrix) functions for numeric tensors.

-Finally, arrays can have additional elements added to on their first and last axes via `.concat()` and `.append()` and can have dimensions added to the front or back of the shape via `.laminate()` and `.interpose()`.
+Finally, tensors can have additional elements added to on their first and last axes via `.concat()` and `.append()` and can have dimensions added to the front or back of the shape via `.laminate()` and `.interpose()`.

 ## Contributing